apache/hudi/website/docs/faq.md

 "records inserted."
 Divide the bytes written by records inserted to find the average size.
 Note that this answer assumes metadata overhead is negligible.
 For a small dataset (such as 5 columns, 100 records) this will not be the case.

+### How can I resolve the IllegalArgumentException saying `Partitions must be in the same table` when attempting to sync to a metastore?

+This will occur when capital letters are used in the table name.
+Metastores such as Hive automatically convert table names to lowercase.
+While we allow capitalization on Hudi tables, if you would like to use a metastore you may be required to use all lowercase letters.
+More details on how this issue presents can be found [here](https://github.com/apache/hudi/issues/6832).

 ## Contributing to FAQ

 A good and usable FAQ should be community-driven and crowd source questions/thoughts across everyone.